Cirl bunting reintroduction

 2012: A milestone year, with the project target of 40 pairs reached.
 Across the monitoring area, 44 pairs were found.
 Unfortunately the wettest summer for a century severely suppressed productivity, with just 65 fledged young being recorded.

-2013: A decline in the breeding population due to bad weather in 2012 - which affected productivity - and no birds having been released in the previous year.
+2013: A decline in the breeding population due to bad weather in 2012 and no birds having been released in the previous year.

 2014: A welcome increase in the population.